August 23, 2021

 Pike Place Market

 If you are traveling to Seattle, we think these are the not to miss museums and attractions.
-Be sure to call or by a ticket or make a reservation ahead of time in order to avoid disappointment.
-Advanced purchase is recommended at most museums and attractions to allow for timed entry.
+Advanced purchase is recommended, but not required, at many museums and attractions to allow for timed entry.